-casework@ico.org.uk

-www.ico.org.uk
+casework@ico.org.uk www.ico.org.uk

-14 Automated Decision Making and Profiling
+15 Automated Decision Making and Profiling

-Any Automated Decision Making or Profiling which the College carries out can only be done once the Executive Leadership Team is confident that it is complying with Data Protection Laws.
-If Staff therefore wish to carry out any Automated Decision Making or Profiling, Staff must inform the Data Protection Officer who will coordinate the completion of a comprehensive DPIA to evaluate the risks associated with the proposed processing activities.
-Staff must not carry out Automated Decision Making or Profiling without the approval of the Data Protection Officer.
+Any automated decision making or profiling carried out by the College can only be done once the Executive Leadership Team is confident that it is complying with Data Protection laws.
+Any staff wishing to carry out automated decision making or profiling must inform the Data Protection Officer who will co-ordinate the completion of a comprehensive DPIA to evaluate the risks associated with the proposed processing activities.
+Staff must not carry out automated decision making profiling without the prior approval of the Data Protection Officer.